 “Beyond the Garden Gate”

-We will again be holding our hardy biennial event again in 2019, opening gardens in both Hale and Woodgreen on separate Sundays on May 12th and June 9th respectively.
+We held our hardy biennial event again in 2019, opening gardens in both Hale and Woodgreen on separate Sundays on May 12th and June 9th respectively.

 We chose the dates to reflect the differing soil conditions in the two villages and to give you more gardens to visit overall, with 2 full days of gardening enjoyment.
 Hale gardens are on acid soils where earlier flowering azaleas, rhododendrons and camellias do well, whilst their Woodgreen neighbours have later flowering gardens.

 Open Gardens in Hale and Woodgreen 2017